Streets of London (song): John Allan Cameron version

 In 1972, John Allan Cameron released a version on his album Lord Of The Dance.
 The single reached number 4 on Canada's AC/MOR charts, May 27, 1972.

-Raffi version

-In 1975, Raffi released his version on his debut album, "Good Luck Boy".
-The song was edited together, beginning with the harmonica intro that is followed by the first verse.

-Finnish language version

-Finnish musician Hector made a Finnish translation of the song, Kuinka voit väittää ("How can you claim") of the song in 1972.
-It tells the stories of a homeless war veteran, a prostitute and a neglected child.

 Anti-Nowhere League version

 Punk band Anti-Nowhere League recorded a version of the song on their debut album in 1982.
 Ned Raggett of AllMusic referred to it as "the undisputed highlight" of the album in a retrospective review.

+Sinéad O'Connor version

+In 1994, Irish singer Sinéad O'Connor recorded a version of the song which appeared on the CD EP for "Thank You for Hearing Me".
+Contemporary trade magazine Music & Media called the recording an "A-side worthy cover" of McTell's song.
+In a 2026 interview with Guitar Player, McTell said O'Connor's recording was one of the versions of the song he really liked, describing it as a "lovely take" and saying that it captured the perspective of someone who genuinely cared.

 2017 Crisis single

 In 2017, McTell re-recorded the song with Annie Lennox (who sings the song's second verse, and some support vocals close to the end) and clients of UK national charity Crisis (who sing the chorus vocal behind McTell.)
 The performance was issued as a charity single, with proceeds to help homeless people.
 This was to mark the 50th anniversary of both the song and of the Crisis charity.
 Though the track peaked at #92 on the UK charts, the CD single of this release was Number 1 in the Christmas 2017 Official Physical Singles Chart (for CD sales).